Review: Disney’s Yacht Club Resort

 (See this for much more on resort distinctions by price class–value, moderate, deluxe, etc.)

-FLOOR PLANS AT THE YACHT CLUB
+ACCOMMODATIONS AT DISNEY’S YACHT CLUB RESORT

 You can add to this capacity of five a child younger than three who sleeps in a crib.

-DISNEY’S YACHT CLUB RESORT
+DINING AT DISNEY’S YACHT CLUB RESORT

 On this basis, Disney’s Yacht Club Resort is the seventh-best deluxe resort for first time family visitors to Walt Disney World.